vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 ### Step 3 - Create a minimal agreement

-For details about the calls, see [Agreement endpoints][agreement-endpoints] in the Recurring API Specifications.

 Create an agreement with: [`POST:/agreements`][draft-agreement-endpoint].
 When your test mobile number is provided in `phoneNumber`, it will be pre-filled in the form.